New York's 28th State Assembly district

 New York's 28th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Andrew Hevesi since 2005.

 Geography

+2020s

+District 28 is located in Queens, and surrounds most of the neighborhoods of Forest Hills, Rego Park, Middle Village, and parts of Briarwood, Glendale and Ridgewood.

+The district overlaps with New York's 5th, 6th and 7th congressional districts, the 12th, 14th and 15th districts of the New York State Senate, and the 29th, 30th, and 32nd districts of the New York City Council.

+2010s

 The district is composed of Forest Hills, Rego Park, Middle Village, and parts of Glendale and Ridgewood.